Monday, October 30, 2017

 Friday, October 20, 2017

-5 thing Friday- winery fun, bugs, apple bread, microwave, prep hell
+5 thing Friday- winery fun, bugs, apple bread, microwave, colonoscopy prep

 Wineries are some of the nicest places to hang out.
 Beautiful scenery, friendly people, and wonderful wine!